yym68686/ChatGPT-Telegram-Bot/README.md

 | ADMIN_LIST | Set up an admin list.
 Only admins can use the `info` command to configure the bot.
 When `GROUP_LIST` is set, only admins can have private chats with the bot.
 If `ADMIN_LIST` is not set, all users can modify the basic settings of the bot through the `info` command by default.
 Connect the admin IDs with a comma (',').
 You can obtain your own Telegram ID and group ID through this [bot](https://t.me/getidsbot). | No |
 | GROUP_LIST | Set up a list of groups that can use the bot.
 Connect the group IDs with a comma (',').
 After setting `GROUP_LIST`, except for the admin, no one else can have a private chat with the bot.You can obtain your own Telegram ID and group ID through this [bot](https://t.me/getidsbot). | No |

+## Plugins

+Our plugin system has been successfully developed and is now fully operational.
+We welcome everyone to contribute their code to enrich our plugin library.
+All plugins can be activated or deactivated using the `/info` command.
+The following plugins are currently supported:

+- **Web Search**: By default, DuckDuckGo search is provided.
+Google search is automatically activated when the `GOOGLE_CSE_ID` and `GOOGLE_API_KEY` environment variables are set.
+- **Time Retrieval**: Retrieves the current time, date, and day of the week in the GMT+8 time zone.
+- **URL Summary**: Automatically extracts URLs from queries and responds based on the content of the URLs.
+- **Version Information**: Displays the current version of the bot, commit hash, update time, and developer name.

+To develop plugins, please follow the steps outlined below:

+- Initially, you need to add the environment variable for the plugin in the `config.PLUGINS` dictionary located in the `config.py` file.
+The value can be customized to be either enabled or disabled by default.
+It is advisable to use uppercase letters for the entire environment variable.
+- Subsequently, append the function's name and description in the `utils/function_call.py` file.
+- Then, enhance the `ask_stream` function in the `utils/chatgpt2api.py` file with the function's processing logic.
+You can refer to the existing examples within the `ask_stream` method for guidance on how to write it.
+- Following that, write the function, as mentioned in the `utils/function_call.py` file, in the `utils/agent.py` file.
+- Next, in the `bot.py` file, augment the `update_first_buttons_message` function with buttons, enabling users to freely toggle plugins using the `info` command.
+- Lastly, don't forget to add the plugin's description in the plugins section of the README.

+Please note that the above steps are a general guide and may need to be adjusted based on the specific requirements of your plugin.

 ## Zeabur Remote Deployment (Recommended)

 One-click deployment: